Accessory Dwelling Units in 2026: The Complete State-by-State Legal Breakdown

 |---|---|---|---|

-| West | CA, OR, WA | Legal in 90%+ cities | Use AI permit tools to auto-generate plans |
+| West | CA, OR, WA | Legal in most cities | Use AI permit tools to auto-generate plans |

 | South | TX, FL, GA | Legal but vary by county | Check county zoning databases |

-| Northeast | NY, NJ, PA | Legal in all counties | Short-term rentals allowed in 85% of regions |
+| Northeast | NY, NJ, PA | Legal in most counties | Short-term rental rules vary by region |

-| Midwest | CO, MN, MI | Legal with size limits | Minimum 300 sq. ft. in 75% of cities |
+| Midwest | CO, MN, MI | Legal with size limits | Minimum size requirements vary by city |

 Avoid Costly Mistakes

-- Penalties: Fines of $500–$5,000 for non-compliant ADUs in 2026.
+- Penalties: Fines for non-compliant ADUs vary widely by jurisdiction.

 - AI Compliance Checks: How cities use AI to detect violations before inspections.